abhijeetmukund07/git-demo-cbp/README.md

 # git-ICMAAC-DEMO

-This is my forst github repo.
+This is my first github repo.
 This is a dummy repo for my personal learning and testing purpose.
 Author: Abhijeet Mukund NV